 your stomach.
 These health problems include:

-- Letting food sit too long in your stomach and creating more bacteria
+Letting food sit too long in your stomach

-- Having hard masses of food (bezoars) build up in your stomach.
-These can cause upset
+Having hard masses of food (bezoars) build up in your stomach, which can cause upset

 Living with gastroparesis